 - Allowing the use of only those devices that are specifically approved by the LSP's security professionals. - Requiring strong password and encryption policies. - Limiting the employee's ability to create or store LSP or client information directly on the device, by providing access only through secured portals to provider-protected networks.
 LSPs may also consider "sandboxing" mobile device applications that contain confidential information to shield provider applications from access by other applications or malware on the device. - Designating types of client information that should not be accessed, transmitted, or stored on a personal device.
-This may include information that is subject to specific statutory protections, information that is otherwise highly sensitive, and information that clients have requested not be accessed by BYOD devices. - Addressing employee home WiFi networks and devices used to create personal hotspots by requiring that these networks be secured with strong passwords that are not shared and are changed regularly.

-e.
-Limit Carriage of PCI when Traveling Abroad

-LSP personnel should avoid traveling across borders with client information or devices capable of accessing the LSP's IT systems, unless appropriate precautions and safeguards have been taken to account for increased security risks.
+This may include information that is subject to specific statutory protections, information that is otherwise highly sensitive, and information that clients have requested not be accessed by BYOD devices. - Addressing employee home Wi-Fi networks and devices used to create personal hotspots by requiring that these networks be secured with strong passwords that are not shared and are changed regularly. - (e) Limit Carriage of PCI when Traveling Abroad systems, unless appropriate precautions and safeguards have been taken to account for increased security risks.
 Because this is a specialized area, LSPs might consider consulting or hiring third parties with expertise in network security involving traveling and transporting data outside the country.